 You can report ethical violations in confidence and without fear of retaliation.
-Castle will not tolerate any retaliation against an employee who asks questions, makes reports of possible violations of the Code or policies, or assists in an investigation of suspected wrongdoing.
+Castle will not tolerate any retaliation against an employee who asks questions, makes reports of possible violations of our Code or policies, assists in an investigation of suspected wrongdoing or refuses to engage in conduct or activity believed to be illegal or unethical.